wendaoshuiyouqing/wendaoshuiyouqing.github.io/contents/home.md

 I am currently a M.E. student in Intelligent Science and Technology at Beijing Institute of Technology.
-His research interests lie in artificial intelligence and intelligent science, with a focus on machine learning and intelligent systems
+My research interests lie in artificial intelligence and intelligent science, with a focus on machine learning and intelligent systems

 #### Contact